 Travel modes are essentially templates consisting of a long list of travel settings.
 Understanding the meaning of each setting takes time.
 Accurately configuring the settings requires concentration.
 By carefully going through this process once, and storing the parameter values in a travel mode, you can save time and avoid errors when setting up an analysis—particularly when repeatedly modeling the same vehicles or pedestrians.

-Some of ArcGIS Online directions and routing capabilities, such as the Directions tool in Map Viewer and Map Viewer Classic, and the Plan Routes tool in Map Viewer Classic, don't allow you to set individual travel settings—they require a single travel mode as input.
-If you configure a travel mode for each of your vehicles or vehicle types, those tools and others throughout ArcGIS will give you more meaningful results than running them with the default travel modes.
+Some ArcGIS Online directions and routing capabilities, such as the Directions tool in Map Viewer don't allow you to set individual travel settings.
+They require a single travel mode as input.
+If you configure a travel mode for each of your vehicles or vehicle types, those tools and others throughout ArcGIS will return more meaningful results than if you run them with the default travel modes.

 To create, edit, or delete a travel mode, you must have privileges to manage the organization's utility service settings.